dujanhung/evtsbx-api-doc/json/block.md

 MOD block UUID.

 >[!IMPORTANT]
->this value must be unique among others from inside the `info.json` and other ones.
+>this value must be unique among others from inside the `info.json` and other MOD.

 ___